mbabynames search ✿

-Esther is a two-syllable name of Hebrew origin, meaning "noble and strong".
+from the Hebrew, meaning "star".
+Esther is a two-syllable name of Hebrew origin, meaning "star".
 It trails off with a gentle -r, which shapes how middle names connect to it phonetically.

 2